DylanBrass/Java_Web_Final_Project/README.md

     </BrowserRouter>
    ```

-The components folder contains the map library previously mentioned, how I display my questions and my countries
+The components folder contains the map library previously mentioned which reresents how I display my questions and my countries

-The last one is more interesting because it is a fix that I needed because of the large amount o text I had.
+The last one is more interesting because it is a fix that I needed because of the large amount of text I had.
 The component ScrollToTop is used to remedy the problem of starting in the middle of the page.

 # Running the project